atnickallen/MCD_Risk_Tool/README.md

 - [Authors](#authors)
 - [Acknowledgments](#acknowledgments)

+## Goal of Risk Tool: <a name = "Goal"></a>
+Goal of the tool is to display risk and allow users to double click on visually evaluating risk.

 ## 🧐 Setup: <a name = "setup"></a>
 If you would like to install and use this tool on your own machine make sure you have `pipenv` installed.
 If you need to install follow [these simple instructions](https://github.com/pypa/pipenv#installation).